 You can also create additional food order forms using the restaurant ordering shortcode.
-This lets you create more complex layouts, such as displaying each category within a different tag.
+This lets you create more complex layouts, such as displaying each category within a different tab or toggle.
 You can also list different foods on different pages.

 6. Set up backend processes for order notifications

 By default, WooCommerce will send real-time email notifications when a new takeout or delivery order comes in.

 However, because of the importance of getting started on orders right away, you might prefer a different method that's more attention-grabbing so you can ensure fast delivery.
 Here are some good options:

 - Official WooCommerce apps - WooCommerce has free apps for iOS and Android that can send push notifications for new orders.
 If you use an iPad or other tablet for your POS, you can install the app directly on your restaurant POS system.

 - WooSMS - receive text messages when new orders come in.
 It also lets you send text messages to customers to let them know the status of their order (like when your delivery person is on the way).

 - WooCommerce Automatic Order Printing - lets you automatically print orders as they come in.